Strategic Tips for Resolving Workplace Conflicts

 Be respectful to all parties.
 Just because you might think you know immediately who is right or wrong, a leader always treats people respectfully.
 If you don’t, you may solve a short-term conflict and replace it with long-term festering hostility.
 Employees - whether directly involved or just observing - will be watching how you behave throughout the process.
 They want to see an objective, fair, and respectful process as they will be imagining that they might someday be on the hot seat of an investigation.

 Listen to Understand both facts and intent.
 Empathetic listening is essential.
-Often, workplace conflicts stem not from actual ill-will but from miscommunication—especially misinterpretation of intent.
+I have found that most workplace conflicts stem not from actual ill-will but from miscommunication, especially misinterpretation of intent.
 Ask questions to clarify, listen actively, and demonstrate that you understand each perspective.
 This encourages honesty and builds trust.
 To understand the root cause of the conflict, you need to understand what each party was saying or doing before the conflict and how these words and actions were intended, as well as how they were received and understood.
 People often are in such a hurry to get to the next task that they do a poor job of explaining things, and misunderstandings often blow up into unnecessary conflict.
 Particularly if you are trying to resolve conflict between two otherwise good employees, look for communication gaps – especially the misinterpretation of intent.
+Fully empathetic listening - to understand a perspective - is not being soft nor does it signal agreement.
+You are simply ensuring that you fully understand the speaker’s perspective.
+A person’s interpretation of facts is usually as important as the facts themselves when looking for long-term resolution.

 Use structured problem-solving techniques.
 Simple tools, like the “Five-Whys” are often quite effective at removing the emotion and objectively understanding causal factors to accurately establish a root cause.
 If the conflicted parties can agree what the problem actually is, and even better, what the root cause is, then establishing an action plan is usually easy.